Rectangles tend to be tall and lean. They are not particularly curvy, the waist is not well-defined, and the bottom is rather flat.

 A selection of flattering necklines:

-The right type of sleeve for the rectangle body is one that adds interest and volume to the upper or lower body - depending on the sleeve length.
+The right type of sleeve for the rectangle body adds interest and volume to the upper or lower body - depending on the sleeve length.

-You have a wide range of lengths for sleeves: sleeveless, cap, short shirt sleeves, short elbow, classic shirt long sleeves and ¾ sleeves.
+You have a wide range of lengths to choose from: sleeveless, cap, short shirt sleeves, short elbow, classic shirt long sleeves and ¾ sleeves.

 A selection of flattering sleeve styles: